pynucastro/pynucastro/paper/paper.md

 Secondly, pynucastro can generate a Fortran network consisting of right hand side and jacobian modules that evolve species, temperature, and energy generation for the StarKiller Microphysics code.
-Via StarKiller Microphysics, astrophysical simulation codes such as Castro and Maestro can directly use pynucastro reaction networks. pynucastro includes a carbon burning network with tabulated $\rm{A=23}$ Urca weak reactions currently used for studying white dwarf convection with Maestro [@Zingale.astronum.2017].
+Via StarKiller Microphysics, astrophysical simulation codes such as Castro [@castro] and Maestro [@MAESTRO:Multilevel] can directly use pynucastro reaction networks. pynucastro includes a carbon burning network with tabulated $\rm{A=23}$ Urca weak reactions currently used for studying white dwarf convection with Maestro [@Zingale.astronum.2017].